zer0ed/PHP-Nuke-modules/AmCE/readme.txt

 AmCE is very light weight and non-cpu intensive on either the server or the client.
-It doesn't use a database, just files and it's not realtime but close enough.. it uses user set HTML META refreshes!
+It doesn't use a database, just files and it's not realtime but close enough.. it uses user set HTML META refreshes (time set by admin)!

 The Engine itself is 1 file minichat.php with many functions.
-Since AmCE is very light, it has very poor security!!
-Both it's online.txt (onlinelog) and messages.html (chatlog) files have very poor security!
-The Engine (minichat.php) has some minimal security checks built in, but don't depend on them!
+Since AmCE is very light, it has minimal security using a keycode set by the admin!!

-If security is a consern then use something else!!
-If you still want to use miniChat then at least use your webserver's authentication method to set up restricted access to the minichat/ direcorty (.htaccess in Apache).
+The file online.txt (onlinelog) has no security at all!!

 You should also setup a robots file and deny search engines from webcrawling that directory as explained below.

 2. Installation